Representation of the People (Ireland) Act 1832

 The Representation of the People (Ireland) Act 1832 (2 & 3 Will.
 4. c.
-88), commonly called the Irish Reform Act 1832, was an act of Parliament that introduced wide-ranging changes to the election laws of Ireland.
-The act was passed at approximately the same time as the Reform Act 1832, which applied to England and Wales.
+88), commonly called the Irish Reform Act 1832, was an act of the Parliament of the United Kingdom that introduced wide-ranging changes to the election laws of Ireland.
+The act was passed two months after the Reform Act 1832, which applied to England and Wales.

 From 1 January 1801, Ireland was represented in the House of Commons by 100 members.
 Each of the thirty-two counties returned two MPs as did the Boroughs of Dublin City, County Dublin and Cork City, County Cork.
 Thirty-one other Boroughs and Dublin University sent one MP to Westminster.

 The 1832 act increased the total number of seats in Ireland to 105, with a second seat to the boroughs of Belfast, County Antrim; Galway Borough, County Galway; Limerick City, County Limerick and Waterford, County Waterford, as well as Dublin University.

 From 1801 to 1829, the possession of freehold land worth at least 40 shillings (£2) conferred a county vote, as in England and Wales in this period.
 Catholics, who had been permitted to qualify as Irish voters only since 1793, were excluded from serving in Parliament until 1829.
 On the same day that the Roman Catholic Relief Act 1829 was enacted, allowing Catholics to sit in Parliament, a more restrictive county franchise was introduced under the Parliamentary Elections (Ireland) Act 1829, requiring possession of freehold land worth at least £10 (a fivefold increase from the previous 40 shillings), as the qualification for a county vote.

 The 1832 legislation left the Irish county electorate much the same, but some new qualifications added to the electorate.
 From 1832 the qualifications were £10 freeholders, leaseholders for lives and copyholders of estates of £10, leaseholders for at least 60 years and the assignees of the same or leaseholders for at least 14 years of £20 estates.